James Ronald Fisher

 Ron received his bachelors degree with honors from the Naval Academy, graduated from the Industrial College of the Armed Forces (ICAF), and earned a Masters Degree in Business Management from Central Michigan University.
 His record at the Naval Academy states that he had the ability to stand first in his class.
 He stood first in his Submarine, Nuclear Propulsion and Engineering Duty Officer Schools.

 Ron had an outstanding career in the Navy, including as an Admiral Rickover nuclear submariner and successfully led massive, critical, very important Navy programs and projects.
-In his second career after the Navy he founded and ran a very successful non-profit fire safety and survivability company, Defense Fire Protection Association, described at www.dfpa.org which was instrumental in markedly cutting fire losses and their costs.
+In his second career after the Navy he founded and ran a very successful non-profit fire safety and survivability company, Defense Fire Protection Association, described at www.dfpa.org which was instrumental in markedly cutting fire losses and their costs by about 90%.

 Early Navy Career